rrusk/DancePracticeMusicPlayer/README.md

 ### How a block is built

-1. **The announcement counts toward the budget.** A 13 minute Waltz block is 13 minutes including the spoken "Waltz", not 13 minutes plus it.
+1. **The block intro counts toward the budget.** The built-in timed practices use ten seconds of silence before each timed dance, so a 13 minute Waltz block is 13 minutes including that silence, not 13 minutes plus it.
+A custom type can instead request a spoken announcement or no intro.
 2. **Songs are drawn one at a time** until their combined playing time reaches the budget.
    Selection is history-aware, so a block will not repeat a song the practice has already used.
 Only the songs actually kept are written to `play_history.json`.